Trump lawyer seeks to stop publication of White House tell-all book

 This isn't the first media case Harder has handled for the Trumps.

-Trump's wife, Melania, successfully sued the Daily Mail and a political blogger last year for "false and tremendously damaging" statements, in which the outlets claimed Mrs. Trump had previously worked as an "escort."
-Harder represented the First Lady in those proceedings.
+Harder represented Trump's wife, Melania, in a successful suit against a British newspaper, The Daily Mail, and a political blogger last year for "false and tremendously damaging" statements, in which the outlets claimed Mrs. Trump had previously worked as an "escort."